mohitpai/journey-optimizer.en/help/using/content-management/test-profiles.md

 ---
 # Select test profiles {#select-test-profiles}

+>[!CONTEXTUALHELP]
+>id="ajo_preview_test_profiles"
+>title="Use test profiles to check your content"
+>abstract="Use test profiles to preview and test your content.
+If you added personalized fields, you can check how they are displayed using test profile data."

 Before previewing or testing your content, you first need to select test profiles, which are additional recipients who do not match the defined targeting criteria.
 [Learn how to create test profiles](../audience/creating-test-profiles.md)

 To select test profiles, follow these steps: